clementnuss/adapter/README.md

 			in the directory where you start the adapter -db,--debug	get debug messages in the log file (or stderr with "-v") -h,--help	this help message

+	The log files are written to /var/log/adapter/.
+Create an "adapter" folder in /var/log and give permission for the adapter to write to it.
+	The log file name is copied from the .ini config file name.
+	Use unique config file names if you run more than one adapter instance.
 ```